Russia is to launch its first mission to the moon in almost 50 years

 The Russian lunar lander is expected to reach the moon on Aug.
 23, about the same day as an Indian craft which was launched on July 14.

-Both countries’ modules are headed for the lunar south pole, an area where no spacecraft has landed smoothly.
 Only three governments have managed successful moon landings: the Soviet Union, the United States and China.
+India and Russia are aiming to be the first to land at the moon’s south pole.

 Roscosmos, Russia’s space agency, said it wants to show Russia “is a state capable of delivering a payload to the moon,” and “ensure Russia’s guaranteed access to the moon’s surface.”